Karbi Anglong Autonomous Council: Executive branch

+The list of politicians that served as the CEM of KAAC is given below:

 Legislative branch

-The members of the Council hold regular session once every four months.
-The Annual Budget of the ADC has to be passed by the majority votes by the Council in session.
+The Council hold a session quarterly (every four months).
+The Annual Budget of the Autonomous District Council has to be passed by majority votes in the session.
 The other duties of the Council in session are to legislate and enact laws and regulations on such powers as conferred by the Sixth Schedule.
 Bills on laws and regulations passed by the Council in session are sent to the Governor of the State for his assent or approval.

-To run the affairs of the Legislative Secretariat, the Council in session elects a Chairman and Deputy Chairman whose duties are similar to the speaker and the Deputy Speaker of the State Legislature.
+To run the affairs of the Legislative Secretariat, the Council in session elects a chairman and deputy chairman whose duties are similar to the Speaker and the Deputy Speaker of the State Legislature respectively.
 The Office of the Legislative is looked after by officers and staff headed by the Secretary Legislative.

+Subjects under KAAC

+There are 30 subjects under the jurisdiction of Karbi Anglong Autonomous Council.
+The 30 subjects are listed in the table below:

+Election

+The council held their own election separate from National and State assembly.
+Elections are held every 5 years.

 2022 Elections

-BJP swept the election by winning all 26 seat of the Council.
+BJP swept the election by winning all 26 seat of the council.
 Tuliram Ronghang is appointed as Chief Executive of the council.